umarcor/osvb/doc/intro/frameworks.rst

 Moreover, it is sometimes desirable to have bit-accurate and cycle-accurate simulation models for testing custom accelerators along with well-known CPUs and other peripherals.
 As a result, there is work in progress for supporting HDL models to be added as nodes into the Renode infrastructure.
-All cosimulation strategies explained in :ref:`OSVB:Co-simulation` are subject to be integrated, either using existing Verification Components (VCs) or with ad-hoc middleware.
+All cosimulation strategies explained in :ref:`Co-simulation` are subject to be integrated, either using existing Verification Components (VCs) or with ad-hoc middleware.
 Find a sample about how to integrate *verilated* models in `antmicro/renode-verilator-integration <https://github.com/antmicro/renode-verilator-integration>`__.
 It supports a verilated bus master and AXI4.